ubeccommon/ubec_main/current_ubec_comprehensive_database_documentation_20251128_074546.md

 - **Language:** plpgsql
 - **Description:** Calculates the gravitational mass of an entity based on its connections and age.
 Returns a numeric value representing the entity's influence in the network.

-#### calculate_polygon_population(polygon_geom geometry, raster_schema text DEFAULT 'phenomenal'::text, raster_table text DEFAULT 'population_raster_2025'::text)
+#### calculate_polygon_population(polygon_geom geometry, schema_name text DEFAULT 'phenomenal'::text, raster_table text DEFAULT 'population_raster_2025'::text)

 - **Returns:** numeric
 - **Language:** plpgsql
 - **Description:** Calculates total population within a polygon boundary using WorldPop raster data.
-Uses ST_Clip and ST_SummaryStats for accurate zonal statistics.
-Returns 0 on error to maintain data integrity.
+Returns NULL if no raster data intersects the polygon or if an error occurs.

 #### calculate_spacetime_curvature(p_mass_id bigint)